COVID -19: Is Nepal is safe from Novel Coronavirus?

 - Cough and shortness of breath

 Practice respiratory hygiene – Cover your nose and mouth with a fixed elbow when coughing and sneezing.
 And throw the tissue in the bin and wash your hand immediately.
-Because when you cover your mouth, it prevents to spreads germs and viruses
+Because when you cover your mouth, it prevents to spread of germs and viruses

-Avoid touching eyes, nose and mouth – You should avoid top touch eyes, nose, and mouth because if you feel eyes, nose, and mouth with contaminated hands, you can transfer the virus from the surface to yourself.
+Avoid touching eyes, nose, and mouth – You should avoid top touch eyes, nose, and mouth because if you feel the eyes, nose, and mouth with contaminated hands, you can transfer the virus from the surface to yourself.

 Is Nepal safe to visit?

-The affected if corona Virus is not seen in Nepal.
-Many health agencies of Nepal are working on to diagnose and cope with the coronavirus.
+The affected of the corona Virus is not seen in Nepal.
+Many health agencies in Nepal are working to diagnose and cope with the coronavirus.
 Hopefully, it may stop spreading this virus.
 Nepal is safe to visit as many government bodies, and the private sector has been working to control this outbreak.
 Visiting Nepal at this time will not affect your traveling experiences.
 Nepal does not have any historical record of the Coronavirus to date.
 With proper care and precaution, you can visit Nepal and travel here freely.

 What has Nepal done to be safe from coronavirus?